Ridhwana/rails/guides/source/caching_with_rails.md

 the lower efficiency of FIFO by allowing the cache to live longer, reducing the frequency of invalidations.

-Solid Cache is enabled by default from Rails version 8.0 and onward.
-However, if you'd prefer not to utilize it, you can skip Solid Cache:
+New Rails applications generated with Rails 8.0 and later include Solid Cache by default.
+However, if you'd prefer not to use it, you can skip Solid Cache:

 ```bash
 rails new app_name --skip-solid